Sir William Bowman, 1st Baronet

 Sir William Bowman, 1st Baronet (20 July 1816 – 29 March 1892) was an English surgeon, histologist and anatomist.
 He is best known for his research using microscopes to study various human organs, though during his lifetime he pursued a successful career as an ophthalmologist.

-Life
+Early life

+Born in Nantwich, Cheshire, he was third son of John Eddowes Bowman, a banker and botanist, and his wife Elizabeth Eddowes.
+The scholar Eddowes Bowman and the architect Henry Bowman were his elder brothers.

+Bowman attended Hazelwood School near Birmingham from 1826.
+He was apprenticed first at age 16, according to the Oxford Dictionary of National Biography, to W. A. Betts at Birmingham; this may in fact have been Henry Augustus Betts, MRCS in 1832, in Birmingham in his early career, before moving to Stourbridge.
+He was then under Joseph Hodgson, also at Birmingham General Hospital, in 1832.
+He also assisted Peyton Blakiston FRS on research to measure the orifices of the heart.
+Blakiston gave him a microscope made by Hugh Powell.

-Born in Nantwich, Cheshire, third son of a banker and amateur botanist/geologist, Bowman attended Hazelwood School near Birmingham from 1826.
-A childhood accident involving gunpowder is supposed to have interested him in medicine, and he was apprenticed to surgeon Joseph Hodgson at Birmingham General Hospital in 1832.
-He left Birmingham in 1837 to further his training as a surgeon and attended King's College London, where he served as a prosector under Robert Bentley Todd, a Professor of physiology.
+In 1837 Bowman left Birmingham in 1837 to further his training as a surgeon and attended King's College London.
+There he served as a prosector under Robert Bentley Todd, a Professor of physiology.